Important Information About Our Business

 Internet Use

-While we take steps to secure our website, sharing personal information over the internet is done at your own risk.
+While we take reasonable steps to maintain secure internet connections, if you provide us with personal information over the internet, the provision of that information is at your own risk.